CarlaAstudillo/nicar-2023-rapid-python-google-sheets/README.md

 }
 ```

-Give it a good name and save it as a hidden file somewhere in your project where you will be able to access.
+Give it a good name and save it as a hidden file somewhere in the same level as your jupyter notebook where you will be able to access.
 These are your credentials.
 Also, pay special attention to the `client_email` in your JSON.
 That's the email you're going to be granting access to your Google directories and sheets.
 Save that somewhere.

 For more detailed instructions for this step, go [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).